chiayisu/chiayisu.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Computer Science and Engineering Ph.D. student at [University of Notre Dame](https://cse.nd.edu/), advised by Prof. [Collin McMillan](https://sdf.org/~cmc/) in [Automatic Program Comprehension Lab](https://github.com/apcl-research).
+I'm a Computer Science and Engineering Ph.D.
+Candidate at [University of Notre Dame](https://cse.nd.edu/), advised by Prof. [Collin McMillan](https://sdf.org/~cmc/) in [Automatic Program Comprehension Lab](https://github.com/apcl-research).
 My research areas are at the intersection of software engineering and natural language processing.
 Specifically, I focus on code summarization.

 I am actively looking for full-time ML/LLM research scientist opportunities in the industry starting September/December 2025.
 If you know of any opportunity, please feel free to reach out!